-Stock futures trade mixed ahead of jobless claims
+Stock futures trade cautiously ahead of jobless claims

 Investors will also get to digest reports on July’s trade balance and the ISM’s non-manufacturing PMI for August

-U.S. equity futures are trading in different directions.
-Dow futures are higher, while the Nasdaq is lower heading into the Thursday trading session.
+U.S. equity futures are trading lower heading into the Thursday trading session.

 Continue Reading Below